SeanConnelly/CloudStudio/README.md

 # Cloud Studio

+Update: 27/06/2022

+All efforts are currently focused on core development for an Alpha release.

+Documentation will be updated once the Alpha release is ready.

+Continue to use the project for evaluation purposes only for the time being.

+The goal is to have an Alpha release ready towards the end of July.

 ## Introduction

 Welcome to a very early Preview release of Cloud Studio, a code editor for InterSystems Iris.
 Documentation will follow an Alpha release.